DWI Frequently Asked Questions: Minnesota DUI Law

-You only have 60 days from the date of the license revocation.
-In breath test cases normally that is the date of the arrest.
+But you only have 60 days from the date of the license revocation.
+In breath test cases, that is normally the date of the arrest.

 FAQ: “When is the best time to retain a DWI defense attorney?”

-As for the criminal-DWI case, prosecutors generally don’t just give away favorable settlement offers to the defense without a reason.
-The reason they do, when they do, that your criminal defense lawyer identified a good defense issue.
+As for the criminal-DWI case, prosecutors don’t just give away favorable settlement offers without a reason.
+The reason they do, when they do, is that your criminal defense lawyer spots a good defense issue.

 For example, the reason for the traffic stop might be helpful to your case.
-But, only a criminal defense lawyer will be able to tell if which is your best defense issue; after thoroughly reviewing your case.
+But, only a criminal defense lawyer will be able to identify your best defense issue; after thoroughly reviewing your case.